 Commercial and Industrial: Loans to proprietorships, partnerships, or corporations to provide temporary working capital and seasonal loans as well as long term loans for capital asset acquisition.
 Risks include adequacy of cash flow, reasonableness of projections, financial leverage, economic trends, management ability and estimated capital expenditures during the fiscal year.
 The Bank does employ stress testing on higher balance loans to mitigate risk by ensuring the customer's ability to repay in a changing rate environment before granting loan approval.
-Included in commercial loans for 2020 are \$36.2 million of Paycheck Protection Program (PPP) loans, administered by the Small Business Administration (SBA).
-The PPP provides loans to eligible business through financial institutions like the Bank, with loans being eligible for forgiveness of some or all of the principal amount by the SBA if the borrower meets certain requirements.
+Included in commercial loans for 2021 and 2020 are \$2.9 million and \$36.2 million, respectively of Paycheck Protection Program (PPP) loans, administered by the Small Business Administration (SBA).
+The PPP provided loans to eligible business through financial institutions like the Bank, with loans being eligible for forgiveness of some or all of the principal amount by the SBA if the borrower meets certain requirements.
 The SBA guarantees repayment of the loans to the Bank if the borrower's loan is not forgiven and is then not repaid by the customer.
 Therefore, there is no allowance for loan losses related to these loans.

 Consumer: Funding for individual and family purposes.
-Success in repayment is subject to borrower's income, debt level, character in fulfilling payment obligations, employment, and others.
+Success in repayment is subject to borrower's income, debt level, character in fulfilling payment obligations, employment, and other factors.